preview

 Causes of Lung Problems

-One of the best ways to increase your lung capacity is by practising breathing exercises.
-Perhaps the best breathing exercise you can do is called diaphragmatic breathing.
-To do this, follow the instruction below:
+One of the best ways to improve your lung health is by practising breathing exercises.
+Diaphragmatic breathing is a great exercise for strengthening your lungs.
+Here’s how to do it:

-• Breathe in through the nose for two seconds, making sure that the hand on the stomach is moving more than the one on your chest.
+3. Inhale deeply through your nose for two seconds, making sure your stomach rises more than your chest.

-• Purse your lips and breathe out through your mouth whilst pressing the hand on your stomach inwards.
+4. Purse your lips and exhale slowly through your mouth while pressing on your stomach to push the air out.

 • Pecan nuts